brendt/stitcher.io/src/content/mails/stitcher-88.md

 This is what I sent Aidan at 6:57 AM:

-> Ok Aidan, I need you to keep calm.
+_"Ok Aidan, I need you to keep calm.
 Ok?
->
-> EVERYTHING WORKS 😱😱😱😱😱😱😱😱
+EVERYTHING WORKS 😱😱😱😱😱😱😱😱"_

 Ok, not _everything_ worked, but all important things _did_: